mridulgoel01/COVID-19-Data-Analysis/README.md

 2. Find the countries where the GDP per capita is above $50,000 and the vaccination rate is over 70%
 3. Find the total number of new cases reported worldwide during the first 6 months of the pandemic.

+Note: These problem statements were generated using AI, and I have provided solutions for them.

 ## Feedback

 I welcome your contributions, suggestions, and insights with open heart!
 All feedback is appreciated.